 The number system or the numeral system is the system of naming or representing numbers.
 There are various types of number systems in maths like binary, decimal, etc. This lesson covers the entire concepts of the numeral system with their types, conversions and questions.
+Also, check mathematics for grade 12 here.

 Table of Contents: